Anti-Spam Protection FAQ

 Q. Is bulk email filtering automatically enabled?

-A. By default, the Block all bulk email messages advanced spam filtering option is enabled for new customers.
+A. By default, the Bulk mail advanced spam filtering option is enabled for new customers.
 For migrated customers, this setting will match your FOPE configuration.
 For more information about bulk email, see What's the difference between junk email and bulk email?

-Q. How can customers using the service send false negatives (spam) and false positives to Microsoft?
+Q. How can customers using the service send false negative (spam) and false positive (non-spam) messages to Microsoft?

 Q. Can I get spam reports?

-A. Yes, you can obtain reports in the Office 365 portal or by downloading an Excel reporting workbook.
+A. Yes, for example you can get reports in the Office 365 admin center.
 For more information about reporting, see the following links:

 Q. Someone sent me a message and I can’t find it.
 I suspect that it may have been detected as spam.
 Is there a tool that I can use to find out?